 Specifies MIDI note transposition for each of the output channels.
 Click the encoder to enter output channel transposition selection mode.
 Press switch to select the output channel.
 Rotate encoder to change transposition for the selected output channel.
 Click the encoder again to accept the selected output channel transpositions.

-Powering the device up with the switch pressed initializes the device erasing all settings in all program slot to default values.
+Powering the device up with the switch pressed initializes the device, erasing all settings in all program slots to default values.